lasanthamudalige/my-arch-setup/README.md

     ```
     xdg-user-dirs-update
     ```
-### Install Microcode( No need for desktops as it will ask to select this in install)
+### Install Microcode( No need for desktops as it will ask to select this in the install)

 For AMD processors
 ```